animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 ### Psychosis and Rochester General Hospital (RGH)

-About 2 or 3 months after the hair loss, I had a psychotic episode (no prior history, not even of mania) that was diagnosed as a “manic episode” (but in my opinion was psychotic, since it involved:
+About 5 - 8 months after the hair loss, I had a psychotic episode (no prior history, not even of mania) that was diagnosed as a “manic episode” (but in my opinion was psychotic, since it involved:

 - God telling me “He” was going to kill my mom if I didn’t circumcise myself;
 - circumcising myself;